jweblog/yellow-theme-bootstrap/README.md

 ## Configuration

+This plugin supports the following changes in system/config/config.ini file:

+* Set `Theme: bootstrap` to use the Bootstrap/Bootswatch theme.
+* Set `Navigation: navigation-bootstrap` to use the Bootstrap/Bootswatch navigation bar.

 `bootstrapCdnCSS` and `bootstrapCdnJS` settings point to the [Bootstrap CDN](https://www.bootstrapcdn.com/) v3.3.6 by default.

 If you need to change the default CDN URLs, you can add one or both key settings in system/config/config.ini.